TeamRegio/EpiRegioDB/docs/RESTAPI.rst

 All queries follow the same syntax rule::
         https://epiregio.de/REST_API/<query>/<input>/
 where *input* represents the input of the current query.
-For instance, if you are interested in which REMs are linked to the gene ENSG00000223972, then *query* is *GeneQuery* and *input* is *ENSG00000223972*, which results in the following url:
+For instance, if you are interested in which REMs are linked to the gene ENSG00000223972, then *query* is *GeneQuery* and *input* is *ENSG00000223972*, which results in the following URL:

         https://epiregio.de/REST_API/GeneQuery/ENSG00000223972/